8 Best Cities for Buying a House and Raising a Family in Minnesota

 Lakeville, located in the southeast corner of the Twin Cities metro area, has a population around 65,000 and is growing quickly.
 Many young families are drawn to the area for its low crime, good schools, quality health care, and jobs.
 There are a variety of housing options to suit different needs and budgets.

 Lakeville has a low unemployment rate and a reputation as a pro-business city.
 The per capita income is higher than the national average, and residents find property tax rates to be more stable than in some surrounding communities.
 The historic downtown, Lakeville Area Arts Center, and other family activities combine with a reasonable commute to larger population centers make Lakeville an appealing choice for many.

 Well first, congratulations.
 It’s a big decision.
-It might be that your kids have left and your home feels much too big and empty.
-This could be your first home-buying experience and townhome living seems to fit well with your busy schedule and lifestyle.
-Or, it might mean that you have finally decided that enough is enough, and you want to downsize and simplify your life.
+It might mean that you have finally decided that enough is enough, and you want to downsize and simplify your life.
 Less is more, right?
-Welcome to your next adventure: Townhome Living.
-I’ve had 3 occasions that led to a townhome purchase, all for different reasons.
+Welcome to your next adventure.

 New Prague is a small community of about in south central Minnesota with a reputation as a bridge between rural and metro areas.
 While it is within an hour’s drive to the state’s most populous cities, residents consider life in New Prague—population 7,800—to have an appealing and safe small-town feel.